May 19, 2017 - Steve Lovecky presentated Stuck

 Check out Sig's plant pictures in galleries at the CSSNM website

-the minature cactus, Pediocactus knowltonii (see photo below), and its
+cactus, Pediocactus knowltonii (see photo below), and its history.

-border with Colorado.
-It was re-discovered by the CSSNM after the
+Colorado.
+It was re-discovered by the CSSNM after the original

 Saturday, August 27, 2016 at Noon.